Lancaster University: Bailrigg

 The campus buildings are arranged around a central walkway known as "The Spine".
 The walkway runs from north (County College) to south-west (Graduate College) and is covered for most of its length.
 The main architect was Gabriel Epstein of Shepheard and Epstein.
-On a barren hilltop on a windswept day in 1963 the two architectural partners surveyed the future site of the university, Peter Shepheard recalled that day:
+Architect Peter Shepheard recalls:

 "We went up there on a windy day, and it was freezing cold.
 Every time we opened a plan it blew away.
 And we said Christ!
 What are we going to do with these students, where are they going to sit in the sun and all that?
 Well, we decided, it's got to be cloisters.
 All of the buildings have got to touch at the ground.
 We then devised this system and it had an absolutely firm principle: it had a great spine down the middle where everybody walked.
 That led everywhere.
 The cars were on the outside, on both sides.
 When you came into the spaces things were square, they were rectangular courtyards and they were all slightly different.
 There were two or three essentials: one was that the covered way had to be continuous, the buildings had to be three or four storeys high and connecting to the next one.
 I thought it worked very well."

 Between 2016 and 2018 the Spine was extensively remodelled in a project known as "Design The Spine", with the aim of replacing the decaying wooden canopy, widening bottlenecks, and creating new landscaped green spaces.

 Alexandra Square is the university's main plaza.
 Named after the first chancellor, Princess Alexandra and is situated at the centre of the original campus.
 On the west side of the square is University House as well as various banks and shops.
 To the south-east of the square is the tallest building on campus: the fourteen-storey Bowland Tower, which contains accommodation and disguises the boiler room chimney.

 One of the most distinctive of the Bailrigg buildings is the free-standing University Chaplaincy Centre.
 Opened on 2 May 1969, the architects were the Preston-based firm Cassidy & Ashton.
 The building has a trefoil plan with a central spire where the three circles meet.
 The university's former logo is based on the spire.

 A plan existed to have a twin campus with another eight colleges to the east of the M6 motorway at Hazelrigg.
 This would have been linked to Bailrigg by a flyover.
 The plan was abandoned in the 1970s during a period of financial difficulties.